Second siege of Callao: End of the siege

 Although neither Rodil nor the garrison ever planned a surrender, there was no longer any hope of reinforcements from Spain after more than a year of futile waiting; The garrison itself was feeding on rats in the absence of other available food, and with the ammunition about to run out, so negotiations began with General Salom on January 11, 1826 and concluded with the handover of the fortress on January 23. that same month.
-The astonishing resistance of the royalist chief deserved that Simón Bolívar told Bartolomé Salom after the triumph, when the latter asked to execute Rodil via firing squad: "Heroism does not merit punishment.
+The astonishing resistance of the royalist chief deserved that President Santander told Bartolomé Salom after the triumph, when the latter asked to execute Rodil via firing squad: "Heroism does not merit punishment.
 How we would applaud Rodil if he were a patriot!"

 The capitulation allowed the departure with all honors of the last survivors of the Royalist Army (only 400 soldiers of the 2,800 that existed at the beginning).
 Most of the civilian refugees had already died and many surviving ones also left for Spain.
 Rodil saved the flags of the Real Infante and Arequipa regiments, the rest remained as war trophies.
 Shortly after, he embarked for Spain accompanied by a hundred Spanish officers and soldiers who had served under him.

-The peruvian 3ro. de Línea batallion and Dragones de la República regiment both adopted the name Callao in honor of their outstanding participation during the siege.
+The Peruvian 3ro. de Línea battalion and Dragones de la República regiment both adopted the name Callao in honor of their outstanding participation during the siege.
 Likewise, the Real Felipe Fortress was again renamed the Independence Fortress, a name given to it by General San Martín in 1821.